Jackson Yueill: San Jose Earthquakes

+New England Revolution

+On December 18, 2024, Yueill signed a three-year deal as a free agent with New England Revolution ahead of their 2025 season.
+Yueill made his Revolution debut, and recorded his first start for the Revolution, in the 2025 season opener, a 0-0 draw against Nashville SC on February 22.

 International career

 Yueill received his first call up for the United States U-23 national team in March 2019, featuring in matches against Egypt and the Netherlands.
 Yueill received his first ever call up to the senior United States squad on June 1, 2019.
 He was the only player selected that was not on the team's provisional 2019 Gold Cup roster.
-He made his senior debut on June 5, 2019 in a friendly against Jamaica.
+He made his senior debut on June 5, 2019, in a friendly against Jamaica.